The Right Kind of Help: Evaluating the Effectiveness of Feedback Methods in Elementary-Level Visual Programming: Results and Discussion

 \subsection{RQ2: Performance in Post-Learning Phase}

-To address our second research question, we evaluate the effectiveness of the different intervention methods by comparing their performance on \posttest{} tasks during the post-learning phase.
+\looseness-1To address RQ2, we evaluate the effectiveness of the different feedback methods by comparing their performance on \posttest{} tasks during Session II.
 The results are presented in Figure~\ref{fig:results.postlearning}.
-We first compare the average success rate across all $15$ \posttest{} tasks for each intervention group, and no significant differences were observed among them.
-This trend remains consistent when analyzing performance across tasks categorized by difficulty, i.e., \postlearningeasy{} and \postlearninghard{}.
-We also report the score distributions across task categories for this phase, along with their medians, in Figure~\ref{fig:postlearningphase.boxplots} in~\ref{sec:appendix.performance.postlearning}.
+We first compare the average success rate across all $15$ \posttest{} tasks for each group: no significant differences were observed.
+These trends remained consistent across \lowexpstudent{} and \highexpstudent{} student categories. \highexpstudent{} students consistently outperformed \lowexpstudent{} students across all feedback groups, reflecting their higher grade levels.

-To gain deeper insight, we examine performance based on novelty relative to the \hoc{} tasks.
-The performance gap between intervention groups widens for the most novel tasks, with the quiz-based intervention groups showing stronger performance.
-In particular, from the \postlearningnew{} category, the \adaptquiz{} group significantly outperforms the \nohint{} group on task P12 ($d = 0.34$ with a small effect size), which also requires higher-order problem-solving strategies such as task decomposition.